Travel Packing List

 Head torch's work.
 Having your hands free is vital for early morning packing, trail walking and general use.

-Buying Tip: The ones with the a red LED are excellent for not disturbing people in hostels.
+Buying Tip: The ones with the a red LED are excellent for not disturbing people other sleeping people nearby.

 Really, really important for me.
-Hostel noise is a killer.
+Noise is a killer at night even in some of the quietest places.
 Try to avoid the real cheap ones.
 A high quality pair are worth it for a restful nights sleep.

 Really important if you are bringing gadgets.
 Try for the one's with surge protection for fluctuating electrical supplies.
 Avoid the cheap ones.